steqeq/0000/docs/examples/inception_casestudy/inception_casestudy.md

 | Optimization Pass | The optimization algorithm updates the model parameters using the stored error gradients. |
 :::

-Training is different from inference, particularly from the hardware perspective.
-Table 3 shows the contrast between training and inference.
+Training is different from inference, particularly from the hardware perspective. {numref}`TrainingVsInference` shows the contrast between training and inference.

 :::{table} Training vs. Inference
 :widths: auto
+{numref}'TrainingVsInference'
 | Training | Inference |
 | ----------- | ----------- |
 | Training is measured in hours/days. | The inference is measured in minutes. |